tmoosa/motivation-quotes/README.md

 - Click the "Generate New Quote" button to refresh and display a new motivational quote.
 - Share your favorite quotes using the social media sharing buttons.

+## Struggles

+The hardest part of this project was finding the perfect API.
+With countless options available, each offering a unique set of features and data, narrowing down the choices to the one that aligned perfectly with my project requirements was a significant challenge.I was having trouble with getting my app deployed on netlify, but I figured it out after some researching.